Here Technologies: Here XYZ

+Former products

 Here on Windows

 Here makes its location-based assets, such as offline maps, available for the Microsoft Windows platform through a dedicated Windows SDK.

 Because the suite runs on Windows, users can save their favorite destinations as live tiles to their start screen and the app will calculate routes based on current location.
 The suite is integrated so that users can access individual functions going from one app to the next without going back to the home screen.
 Favorites are saved to the cloud so that they can be accessed on all of the different applications.

 In February 2013, Nokia announced that HERE Maps, HERE Drive and HERE Transit would be available on all Windows devices at the Windows Store.

-A search in the Windows Store on 17 January 2022 revealed that HERE Maps were not available.
+Here Drive

-HERE Drive provides navigation designed for in-car driving in 94 countries.
+The HERE Drive app provided navigation designed for in-car driving in 94 countries.
 Its features include visual and audio speed limit warnings, voice-guided turn-by-turn navigation with spoken street names (optional) in more than 60 countries in 50 different languages and offline availability.
 The user interface is designed for drivers, and map data includes 260 attributes such as turn restrictions, physical barriers and one-way streets.
 HERE Drive and HERE Drive+ have optional live traffic information where available, but both lack dynamic rerouting, which is restricted to everyday commuting in a few countries only and then does not come with voice guidance.
+HERE Drive is now integrated into the HERE WeGo app.

+Here Transit

-HERE Transit has public transportation information for more than 700 cities in 50 countries.
-It combines bus, train, ferry, tram and walking information in one application.
+HERE Transit was a public transportation service covering more than 700 cities in 50 countries.
+It combined bus, train, ferry, tram and walking information in one application.
+It was released in 2012 as Nokia Transit or Nokia Transport for Nokia Lumia before being developed for other platforms.
+HERE Transit shut as a standalone app and it integrated into HERE WeGo.